Neutrino many-body correlations: Discussion

 Third (Sec.~\ref{sec:number}), we saw how $\log N$ scaling appears due to classical instabilities.
 Although a factor of $\log N$ is not extremely large, its finiteness might only influence flavor-conversion outcomes in ways that are already accounted for by classical effects.
 In general, we should be cautious when searching for finite-$N$ effects by comparing to classical systems with restrictive symmetries.
 The analysis in Sec.~\ref{sec:number} highlighted the flavor-space symmetry that prevails when the mixing angle is taken to zero, but the point also applies to phase-space symmetries.

 Testing the validity of neutrino quantum kinetics is a subtle matter.
 The theory is based on several physically motivated approximations.
 For a test to be meaningful, it needs to be performed on a model where the conditions motivating those approximations are actually realized.
-Without any involvement of kinetic energy, the system cannot satisfy Eq.~\eqref{eq:peke}, the justification for describing neutrinos in terms of quasiparticles rather than as a strongly correlated quantum outflow.
-The many-body Hamiltonian $H_\textrm{MB}$ in Eq.~\eqref{eq:MBH}, for instance, makes no mention of terms proportional to $| \mathbf{p} |$, which in reality are by far the dominant contributions to the energy of the system.
-In many cases, of course, such terms can be ignored on the grounds that they are the same for all mass states.
-But a model whose behavior is wholly independent of the kinetic terms is not one that can test quantum kinetics.
+It is not self-evident that a microscopically homogeneous model ($\partial_{\mathbf{x}} \rho_{ij} = 0$) meets the criteria.

 Ideally we would compare a quantum-kinetic solution to one obtained from a more complete description of the same system.
 But if we try to ascend to a more general theory, as most of the many-body literature has done, what it means to model the \textit{same} system becomes hazy.
 In a fully quantum treatment, should the quantization volume enclose the entire supernova?
 When in the history of the star do we begin the calculation?
 And what do we do about our nearly complete lack of microscopic information about the system?